rust-lang/rust/src/doc/book/error-handling.md

 # The Short Story

-Since this chapter is long, it is useful to have a quick summary for error handling in Rust.
+Since this section is long, it is useful to have a quick summary for error handling in Rust.
 These are some good “rules of thumb."
 They are emphatically *not* commandments.
 There are probably good reasons to break every one of these heuristics!